Rameshseerangan/Library-Management-System-Backend/Readme.md

-# Library Management System API
+# Library Management System API With Postman Document

 This is a simple Library Management System API that allows users and admins to perform basic operations such as user registration, login, book management, borrowing, and viewing borrowing history.
 The system uses JWT for authentication and MongoDB for data storage.